fj-morales/Getting-and-cleaning-data/CodeBook.md

 1. Merges the training and the test sets to create one data set.

-   * `setLabel` function combines train or test data sets with their corresponding subject and activity label IDs in order to create a new data set containing complete observations for each subject.
+   * `setLabel()` function relates subject and activity IDs with their corresponding observations contained in train and test data sets.
-   * Labeled train and test data were binded into `complete_DT` data set by rows, with train data on top.
+   * Once identified subject and activity IDs, train and test sets were binded into a new data set called `complete_DT`.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.